arunvel1988/Cloud-Native-CI-CD-with-Tekton-ArgoCD/README.md

 Welcome to the code repository for the book "Cloud Native CI/CD with Tekton & ArgoCD."
 This repository is organized into chapters, with each chapter containing relevant code, Tekton files, and installation scripts.

+Note: Each folder has files names starting with number for e.g <1_kind_install.sh> this suggess to run scripts in same numerical order

+## Prerequisites
+Make sure you have the following prerequisites before using the code:
+- Desire to Learn
+- Never Give up

 ## Content Overview
 1. **chapter1:**
    - This directory contains Tekton Pipeline definitions used in the CI/CD workflows described in Chapter 1 of the book.